Jon-Noriega/project_GHOST/README.md

 From your frontend folder perform the following commands:<br>
 <li><code>npm i socket.io-client</code></li>
 <li><code>npm start</code></li><br>
-You are now ready to start using the first iteration of swiftly<br>
+You are now ready to start using the first iteration of swiftly.<br>

 <h2>Instructions</h2>
 <ol>